 When will APIAS be implemented?

-We are pleased to announce that a revised implementation period is now scheduled for August/September 2017.
+We are pleased to announce that a revised implementation period is now scheduled for October 2017.
 Definitive dates for implementation will be advised closer to the time.

 What ACT Government Directorates are currently supported by APIAS?

 - ACT Executive